 #1 – Efficiency Ratios

-This type of Balance Sheet Ratio Analysis i.e. efficiency ratio is used to analyze how efficiently a company is utilizing its assets.
+This type of Balance Sheet Ratio Analysis, i.e., efficiency ratio, is used to analyze how efficiently a company utilizes its assets.
 It indicates the overall operational performance of the company.

 Inventory Turnover Ratio